midnightzelda/loot-community/README.md

-# Getting Started with Create React App
+# Loot Community Post App

+This project is a web app to post content, enable replies and rate posts.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).